How to Keep Company Culture Alive With Remote Working

 - Encourage current team members to reach out to the new hire – this can be a quick email or IM to say hello or scheduling time to chat over coffee or lunch

-Keeping your company culture alive and well while working remote may sound challenging and maybe even a little intimidating.
-However, promoting employee engagement through open communication, team building activities, and flexibility will make your employees feel valued and included.
+Keeping your company culture alive remotely may sound challenging and maybe even a little intimidating.
+However, promoting employee engagement through open communication, team-building activities, and flexibility will make your employees feel valued and included.

 Need some help managing your organizational culture?
 Book a no-obligation consultation call today with a Helios HR expert.
 Let's talk about building a culture that thrives no matter what.